Ice1187/HackTheBox-writeups/paper/readme.md

 2. Found HTTP header `X-Backend-Server: office.paper`, so set `office.paper` as hostname in `/etc/hosts`.
 Then visit `office.paper`.
 3. Wordpress users: `nick`, `Prisonmike`
 3. `/index.php/wp-json/` is the API endpoint of Wordpress, worth to take a look.
-4. See some pages that not shown on `http://office.paper/index.php/wp-json/wp/v2/pages` by examing the API.
+4. See some pages that not shown on `http://office.paper/index.php/wp-json/wp/v2/pages` by examining the API.
-5. From the hint in the publiched posts and the result of `wpscan`, I found this vuln leak the draft by visiting `http://office.paper/?static=1`.
+5. From the hint in the published posts and the result of `wpscan`, I found this vuln leak the draft by visiting `http://office.paper/?static=1`.
 And it reveals a chat service register page.
 ```
 $ cat wordpress/wpscan-api.out
  | [!]
 Title: WordPress <= 5.2.3 - Unauthenticated View Private/Draft Posts